Physicians have three sources of energy to draw upon in practice and their larger life

 In last week's post we debunked the Battery Fallacy of Physician Burnout and showed you the Energy Account model.
 That post is a foundation to this one.
 I recommend you review it before continuing here if the Energy Account model is new to you.

-Training - Weekly Coaching - A Community of Like-Minded Physicians
+Online Training - LIVE Weekly Coaching - A Tribe of Like-Minded Physicians

 A Quick Review: